Club América (women)

-Club America Femenil is one of only four clubs that have been able to win the Liga MX Femenil title, obtaining the league title in one occasion.
+Club América Femenil is one of only five clubs to have clinched the Liga MX Femenil title, achieving this feat twice.

+América Femenil main rival is Chivas.
+The matches between the two are known as El Clasico Nacional, and is regarded as one of the most intense rivalries in Liga MX Femenil.

 History

-Founding and First League Tournament
+Founding and first league tournament

 Club América Femenil was founded on 5 December 2016, on the same day that Liga MX Femenil was announced.
 Former Mexico women's national football team manager, Leonardo Cuellar, was appointed as the first manager of the team in February 2017.
 In preparation for the first season of Liga MX Femenil in the second half of 2017, the team participated in a preparation tournament, the 2017 Copa MX Femenil.
 The club first league match in history was a 1–0 victory against Tijuana on 29 July 2017.

 In its first Liga MX Femenil tournament (Apertura 2017), América ended the regular phase of the tournament 1st with 35 pts, but the team was eventually eliminated in the semi-finals of the playoffs by national rivals and eventual champions C.D Guadalajara, in the first instance of the Clasico Nacional femenil between the two institutions.

-First Title
+First title

 América won its first league title in history by winning the Apertura 2018 tournament.
 During this tournament, America ended the regular phase in 3rd place with 35 pts in the general standings and second in its group.
-In the playoffs, The team eliminated Toluca (5-3) in the quarter-finals, and Pachuca (1-0) in the semi-finals to reach the final against Tigres.
-América eventually won the final against Tigres on penalties (1-3) at Estadio Universitario after a 3–3 draw on aggregate (2-2 at the Azteca, 1–1 at Estadio Universitario).
+In the playoffs, The team eliminated Toluca (5–3) in the quarter-finals, and Pachuca (1–0) in the semi-finals to reach the final against Tigres.
+América eventually won the final against Tigres on penalties (1–3) at Estadio Universitario after a 3–3 draw on aggregate (2–2 at the Azteca, 1–1 at Estadio Universitario).